shogerr/bluprntr/README.md

 Conrtibuting
 ------------

-If you have a nice line or two of code to contribue, please create a [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)!
+If you have a nice line or two of code to contribue, please create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)!

 A tip jar that bears ridiculous transaction fees!
 - BTC: 3KYBuFMpu9bfXpT1dm75cDuKkayHxwZyPP